 To start planning your tailor-made holiday, call us on (646) 934-8870

 Holiday ideas including a stay in this property

 A wildlife focused self-drive adventure around Namibia taking in marine life at Walvis Bay, rare desert-adapted elephant and rhino in Damaraland, exceptional game viewing in Etosha National Park and big cats at Okonjima - Namibia's wildlife at its finest.

 Kalahari, Fish River Canyon, Aus, Sossusvlei, Naukluft, Swakopmund

-This trip explores the highlights of southern Namibia and the spectacular scenery on offer including: Fish River Canyon, the ghost town of Kolmanskop, the dunes at Sossusvlei, the spectacular Naukluft Mountains and activity-filled Swakopmund.
+This trip explores Namibia in depth, from the far reaches of the south, from the spectacular scenery of the Fish River Canyon, the ghost town of Kolmanskop and the dunes at Sossusvlei, to the stunning Damaraland landscapes and wildlife of Etosha.